rmlmcfadden/bdata/README.md

    bjnd.camp
    ```

-   we get a list of `bdict` objects.
+   we get a list of `mdict` objects.
 We can access the magnetic field strength as follows:

    ```python
    bjnd.camp.b_field